-SafeGov.org is a forum for IT providers and leading industry experts dedicated to promoting trusted and responsible cloud computing solutions for the public sector.
-By fostering a more comprehensive understanding of cloud technologies, including their benefits, capabilities and limitations, SafeGov.org works to empower government users to make well-informed procurement choices from the growing universe of marketplace offerings.
+SafeGov.org is a forum for cloud computing industry experts and decision-makers to discuss, promote, and advance trusted and responsible solutions for the public and private sectors.
+SafeGov was founded in 2011 to address responsible cloud computing across the public sector, including federal, state and local governments, law enforcement, healthcare and education.
+Since then, the cloud computing and data security landscape has evolved, with many private sector decision-makers seeking to employ best practices, and well-defined privacy and security policies.
+By fostering a more comprehensive understanding of cloud technologies, including their benefits, capabilities and limitations, SafeGov.org works to empower both public sector and commercial users to make well-informed procurement choices from the growing universe of marketplace offerings.

-- Propose solutions, best practices and guidance to ensure that public sector customers can seize the advantages of new cloud offerings while mitigating risk.
+- Propose solutions, best practices and guidance to ensure that public and private sector customers can seize the advantages of new cloud offerings while mitigating risk.

-- Provide detailed information that governments need to make complex decisions about shifting enterprise services to the cloud.
+- Provide detailed information that governments, enterprise, and educational institutions need to make complex decisions about shifting services to the cloud.

 - Provide a comprehensive platform for leading experts and analysts to discuss issues affecting the broader cloud sector.